United Nations Memorial Cemetery: Temporary battlefield cemeteries and remains recovery

 The Korean War began when North Korean People's Army forces attacked south in June 1950.
-As the fighting progressed, temporary military cemeteries for battle casualties were established by United Nations forces near the towns of Taejon (9 July 1950), Kwan-ui (Kwan-ni), Kum-chon, and Sindong.
+As the fighting progressed, temporary military cemeteries for battle casualties were established by United Nations forces near the towns of Taejon (9 July 1950), Kwan-ui (Kwan-ni), Kumchon, and Sindong.
 When the North Korean forces pushed towards Busan, these cemeteries had to be abandoned.

 Later, as the Battle of Pusan Perimeter developed, temporary cemeteries were established at Masan, Miryang, and Taegu, with a Busan cemetery being established on 11 July 1950.
 As the fighting pushed into North Korea, temporary cemeteries were established in or near the towns of Kaesong, Sukehon, Wonsan, Pupchong (Pukchong County), Yudarn-ni and Koto-ri.
 Some eleven division-level cemeteries were established in the first two months of fighting and later five UN military cemeteries were established in North Korea.

 At the beginning of the war, the nearest U.S. Army mortuary affairs unit was the 108th Graves Registration Platoon in Yokohama, Japan, which was searching for the remains of missing World War II American airmen.
 The only other American active duty graves registration unit was at Ft.
 Bragg, North Carolina.
 The 108th was reconfigured as the 114th Graves Registration Company and deployed to establish temporary cemeteries at Hungnam, Pyongyang, and Suchon as the fighting continued.

 Supporting the 2nd Infantry Division was the Graves Registration Section of the second Quartermaster Company, which collected the remains of Allied and American soldiers to be further processed by the 148th Graves Registration Company.
 When UN forces launched the Inchon Invasion in September 1950, a platoon from the 565th Graves Registration Company accompanied them.
 Other mortuary affairs units included the 293rd Graves Registration Company, activated in April 1951.
 It was difficult to recover remains and conduct burials in Korea, due to the rugged geography and harsh climate, and the threat of unexploded ordnance and booby-traps.

 Construction of the Tanggok cemetery

 Construction of the United Nations Military Cemetery (UNMC) at Tanggok began on 18 January 1951 and was carried out by hand-labor over a 28.2 hectare site.
 It was dedicated by General Matthew Ridgway on 6 April 1951.
 Graves Registration units then concentrated American and allied remains at Tanggok before they were permanently buried or repatriated.

 Besides burial services, refrigeration units to store remains were added, as were cremation facilities.
 Casualties from the Colombia Battalion were cremated at Tanggok by the American Graves Registration Service and then repatriated to Colombia in 1954.
 Today the 2,300 graves in the cemetery are set out in 22 sites designated by the nationalities of the buried service members.